7irth/Geneticopter/README.md

 # Geneticopter

-An implementation of genetic algorithms to play the classic helicopter game.
+An implementation of genetic algorithms to play the classic helicopter game